FAQ

 There is no limit to the number of attendees in any particular workshop.
 You do not need to be concerned that space will not be available if you want to attend.

-May I speak one-on-one to an agent/editor?
+May I speak one-on-one to a faculty member?

 How do I tell an agent/editor about my project?